ShakedAp/collection-mini-projects/chat_app-2021/README.md

 This was made for the Cyber class during 11th grade (in a day or two).
 Best suited for Windows.
 Most of the code is documented.

-How to use:
-- Run server program.
-- Run client program.
-- Use the GUI, it is pretty intuitive.

 ### Installation

 1. Install pacakge tkinter.
 This may vary from Linux to Windows.